amitX241/PAN-App/Readme.md

 - git clone https://github.com/amitX241/PAN-App.git
 - git checkout optimization

+Then Run the PANMain.java to start the application.

 ## Menu Driven Code Instructions
 After running the code you will have 4 options
 - Take Input